-The biological resources of the Umpqua River estuary (including the estuarine portion of the Smith River watershed) are rich.
-The Umpqua and Smith are important producers of salmon and steelhead.
-The mainstem Umpqua supports spawning runs of coho, fall chinook, spring chinook, winter steelhead, and summer steelhead, and the Smith River has spawning runs of coho, fall chinook and winter steelhead (ODFW 2004).
+The biological resources of the Umpqua River estuary are rich.
+The Umpqua is one of Oregon's most important producers of salmon and steelhead, supporting spawning runs of coho, fall chinook, spring chinook, winter steelhead, and summer steelhead (ODFW 2004).
 As described in "Tidal wetland functions" below, all of these salmonids use the estuary's tidal wetlands to forage and to acclimate to ocean salinities before ocean entry.
-The Umpqua River estuary is an important area for waterfowl and many other wetland-dependant species, including several breeding pairs of bald eagles.
+The estuary is an important area for waterfowl and many other wetland-dependant species, including several breeding pairs of bald eagles.
 The lower reaches of the Umpqua and Smith Rivers support substantial populations of dabbling ducks and diving ducks, and this area is one of only two important wintering areas for tundra swans in Oregon (Oregon Wetlands Joint Venture 1994).
 The estuary also provides critical rearing and feeding habitat for crabs, shellfish such as mussels and oysters (including commercial oyster facilities), and many marine fishes such as lingcod, flounder and sole.

-All of the major types of tidal wetlands in Oregon are found in the Smith River portion of the Umpqua River estuary, including mud flats, aquatic beds (eelgrass and algae beds, exposed only briefly during lower low tides), emergent marsh (including low and high marsh), scrub-shrub wetlands, and forested wetlands.
+All of the major types of tidal wetlands in Oregon are found in the Umpqua River estuary, including mud flats, aquatic beds (eelgrass and algae beds, exposed only briefly during lower low tides), emergent marsh (including low and high marsh), scrub-shrub wetlands, and forested wetlands.
 Consistent with statewide methods (Brophy 2005a), this study does not address aquatic bed habitats, for which management issues are quite distinct.
 Although the salt marsh is the best-known type of tidal wetland, tidal wetlands are found throughout the full range of salinities, from the marine salinity zone to the freshwater tidal zone near head of tide.
-Many tidal wetlands in the upper estuary (low-brackish or freshwater tidal zone) are scrubshrub and forested wetlands, collectively known as "tidal swamps."
+Many tidal wetlands in the upper estuary (low-brackish or freshwater tidal zone) are scrub-shrub and forested wetlands, collectively known as "tidal swamps."
 Few undisturbed examples of tidal swamp remain in Oregon, so these habitats are little understood.
 These areas were converted to agricultural use early in the estuary's history, because they are at relatively high elevations and have less frequent tidal flooding compared to tidal marshes in the lower estuary.